Open source policy

 Therefore the following rights apply to all employees at Connected Cars:

-- The employees at Connected Cars have permission to develop open source software in their spare time as long as this is not in conflict with Connected Cars’ interests
+- The employees at Connected Cars have permission to develop open source software in their spare time so long as this is not in conflict with Connected Cars’ interests

 - The employees at Connected Cars have permission to contribute to open source projects (not owned by Connected Cars) during work hours if it supports the work at Connected Cars and the contribution does not constitute more than 20% of the code base.

-- The employees at Connected Cars have permission to use any open source components in development as long as license limitations are followed.
+- The employees at Connected Cars have permission to use any open source components in development so long as license limitations are followed.

 Common for 1-3 is that Connected Cars does not retain intellectual property over work done in the employees spare time.
 For all open source contributions done within work hours Connected Cars will retain intellectual property but will allow licensing according to the open source project policy and “copyright assignment” if this is a specific requirement under the open source project.